kitledger/docs/src/decisions/001_adopting_hono_as_http_framework.md

-## Adopting Hono JS as the HTTP Framework
+## Adopting Laravel as the Web Framework

 **Author:** Alejandro Barrera Aponte <abarreraaponte@icloud.com>
-**Date:** 2024-09-19
+**Date:** 2024-10-12
-**Title:** Adopting Hono JS as the HTTP Framework
+**Title:** Adopting Laravel as the Web Framework **Summary:**

-**Summary:**

-This document outlines the decision to use Hono JS as the HTTP framework for the project.
+This document outlines the decision to use Laravel as the web framework for the project, replacing the previously chosen Hono JS.

 **Description:**

-The project required a lightweight, high-performance, and flexible HTTP framework to handle incoming requests and generate responses.
-After careful evaluation, Hono JS emerged as the most suitable choice due to its following advantages:
+After initial consideration of Hono JS, the project requirements were re-evaluated, leading to the selection of Laravel as the primary web framework.
+Laravel, coupled with PHP, emerged as the most suitable choice due to the following advantages:

-* **Minimalist and Efficient:** Hono JS is designed to be lean and efficient, focusing on providing the core features needed for building HTTP applications without unnecessary overhead.
-* **Flexibility and Customization:** Hono JS offers a high degree of flexibility, allowing developers to customize and extend its functionality to suit their specific needs.
-* **Modern JavaScript Features:** Hono JS leverages modern JavaScript features like async/await and promises, making it easy to write clean and asynchronous code.
-* **Wide Compatibility:** Hono JS can run in most modern JavaScript runtimes, including Node.js, Deno, and Edge runtimes, providing flexibility in deployment options.
-It uses standard Fetch Request and Response objects, which guarantees ample documentation and integration possibilities.
+* **Rapid Development:** Laravel provides a robust set of tools and features that allow for faster development of complex web applications.
+* **Modern PHP:** Contrary to outdated perceptions, modern PHP is performant and solid.
+The language has evolved significantly and the ecosystem is filled with high quality packages that can be leveraged.
+* **Comprehensive Ecosystem:** Laravel offers a rich ecosystem of tools and packages, enabling rapid implementation of common web application features.
-* **Active Community and Support:** Hono JS has a growing community and active development, ensuring ongoing support and updates.
+* **Active Community and Support:** Laravel has a large, active community and extensive documentation, ensuring ongoing support and resources.
+* **Elegant Syntax:** Laravel is known for its expressive, elegant syntax, which can lead to more readable and maintainable code.
+* **Built-in Features:** Laravel includes many built-in features like authentication, routing, sessions, and caching, reducing the need for third-party packages.

 **Alternatives Considered:**

-* **Express.js:** A popular choice, but considered to be more somewhat stale and less focused on modern JavaScript features.
-* **Fastify:** Known for its performance, this would have been a solid choice.
-The reason Hono was chosen over Fastify is that Fastify runs only in Node JS while Hono supports multiple runtimes.
-Recent trends suggest that the server-side JS ecosystem is changing rapidly and other runtimes can be beneficial.
-For starters, in the short term, we might decide that Deno is a better foundation.
-* **H3:** Very similar to Hono, it lacks documentation therefore while very capable the initial attempt to use it was a tad frustrating.
+* **Hono JS:** Previously chosen for its lightweight nature and flexibility, but Laravel's comprehensive feature set and rapid development capabilities proved more advantageous for the project's needs.
+* **Express.js:** A popular choice in the JavaScript ecosystem, but lacks the full-featured nature of Laravel.
+* **Fastify:** Known for its performance in the Node.js world, but doesn't offer the same level of built-in features and ecosystem as Laravel.

 **Impact:**

-Adopting Hono JS is expected to:
+Adopting Laravel is expected to:

-* Improve application performance due to its lightweight nature and efficient handling of requests.
+* Accelerate development speed due to its comprehensive toolkit and features.
+* Improve application robustness with Laravel's built-in security features and best practices.
-* Enhance developer productivity by providing a clean and modern API.
+* Enhance developer productivity by leveraging Laravel's elegant syntax and extensive documentation.
-* Increase flexibility and customization options for the project.
+* Provide a stable and well-supported foundation for long-term project growth.
-* Offer a wider range of deployment options thanks to its compatibility with various JavaScript runtimes.

 **Revision History:**

-* None
+* 2024-09-19: Initial decision to use Hono JS as the HTTP framework.
+* 2024-10-12: Decision revised to adopt Laravel as the web framework, replacing Hono JS.